You are here: American University College of Arts & Sciences Faculty Fernando Benadon

 Bio

 I am a composer/theorist originally from Buenos Aires.
-I have released two albums, written a score for an indie feature film shown at Cannes, and been praised by The New York Times for my music’s “ear-grabbing invention.”
-As a scholar, I am mainly interested in rhythmic analysis and improvisation, especially in jazz and Afro-Cuban music.
+I have released two albums, published a book, composed a score for an indie feature film shown at Cannes, and been praised by The New York Times for my music’s “ear-grabbing invention.”
 Musical life at AU is a blast.
 It’s collaborative and forward-thinking.
 Students and professors jam together and support each other’s projects.
 Bluegrass, hip-hop, Romanticism, jazz-rock, film music, the avant-garde — all and more find a home here.

 See Also